mythril-forge/homebrew-classes/docs/character/chocolate/class/bard.md

 ## Font of Inspiration
 Beginning when you reach 5th level, you regain all of your expended uses of Bardic Inspiration when you finish a short or long rest.

-## Countercharm
+## Charming Chords
-At 6th level, you gain the ability to use musical notes or words of power to disrupt mind-influencing effects.
+At 6th level, you gain the ability to use musical notes or words of power to influence the mind.
 As an action, you can start a performance that lasts until the end of your next turn.

-During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against being frightened or charmed.
-A creature must be able to hear you to gain this benefit.
+During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against enchantments and being frightened or charmed—while other creatures in the area have disadvantage on these checks.
+A creature must be able to hear you to gain these effects.

 The performance ends early if you are incapacitated or silenced or if you voluntarily end it (no action required).

-## Magical Secrets
-By 10th level, you have plundered magical knowledge from a wide spectrum of disciplines.
-Choose two spells from any class, including this one.
-A spell you choose must be of a level you can cast, as shown on the Bard table, or a cantrip.

-The chosen spells count as bard spells for you and are included in the number in the Spells Known column of the Bard table.

-You learn two additional spells from any class at 14th level and again at 18th level.

 ## Superior Inspiration
 At 20th level, when you use your Bardic Inspiration, you can target multiple beneficiaries by expending one use of Bardic Inspiration per additional target.